Towards smart-touch forecasting

 Cognitive forecast enrichments in a nutshell

-Therefore a key element of our smart-touch forecasting approach is what we call ‘cognitive forecast enrichments’, in which we nudge the planner to take better enrichment decisions.
+Therefore a key element of our smart-touch forecasting approach is what we call ‘cognitive forecast enrichments’, in which we nudge the planner to make better enrichment decisions.

 In order to take the planner along in providing effective and efficient enrichments, we recommend the following four steps: